pvasireddy-amd/mlir-aie/AIEDialect.md

 operation ::= `aie.use_lock` `(` $lock `,` $action (`,` $value^)? (`,` $blocking^)? `)` attr-dict
 ```

 This operation uses a lock.
-In AIE1, a lock can be acquired with a value,
+In AIE1, a lock can be acquired with a value
 or released with a value.
 This should be understood as a "blocking"
 operation.
-In AIE2, locks are counting semaphores without inherent
+In AIE2, locks are counting semaphores without an inherent
 acquired/release characteristic.
 This lock must appear in a parent op where
 the tile can be determined (A CoreOp, a ShimDMAOp, a MemOp, or a
 MemTileDMAOp).